Fisherman's Wharf is the most popular San Francisco attraction. Then why do the natives avoid it like the plague?

 There are quite a few parking lots and garages a short walking distance away along the Embarcadero; see Embarcadero parking a map and details.

-Parking tip: park free at Fort Mason next door to the wharf (going towards the Golden Gate).
-Some are two hour and others are four hour spots.
+Parking tip #2: park free at Fort Mason next door to the wharf (west side, towards the Golden Gate).
+Some are two-hour and others are four-hour spots.
+There aren't a lot of spaces, so it's sort of hit or miss, but sometimes it can work out.
 It's about a fifteen minute walk to the wharf.
 Entry on Bay Street near Van Ness Avenue.

 Also, both publications are full of coupons to save money on lots of the attractions and tours associated with Fisherman's Wharf (and beyond).